 A member's natural child, stepchild, adopted child (including child placed for adoption), and the natural or adopted child of a member's enrolled domestic partner are eligible for coverage up to 26 years of age.
-Coverage terminates at the end of the coverage period in which the child turns 26.
-Eligibility documentation is required upon initial enrollment.
+Eligibility documentation (listed on page 29) must be provided upon initial enrollment of the child.

-Legal Guardianships and Court-Ordered Children
+Legal Guardianships and Court-ordered Children

 Children under 19 years old who are placed under the legal guardianship of an enrolled member, a member's spouse, or domestic partner are eligible.
 If a member is required by a court's judgement, decree or order to provide health coverage for a child, that child is eligible up to age 19.
-Coverage terminates at the end of the coverage period in which the child turns 19.
 The member must provide HSS with proof of guardianship, court order or decree by required deadlines.